draktuls/another-very-unsafe-driver/README.md

 This isnt a novel idea and there are other great projects such as [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver/tree/master).
 But this focuses on Linux Kernel only.

-This is just a small project and a utility in case I want to research stuff in an easy isolated environment without any other limitations.
+This is just a small school project and utility in case I want to research stuff in an easy isolated environment without any other limitations.

 # Getting Started <a name = "getting_started"></a>